 - i) The Children will be led out of the Centre through the nearest outside exit, by the Staff on duty.
-The Staff will lead the Children in an orderly fashion and ensures all Children are accounted for.
+The Staff will lead the Children in an orderly fashion and ensure all Children are accounted for.
 Staff will lead the Children to the designated safe place, until such time as the Centre is deemed to be safe.
-Staff responsible for children with special needs will assist the Children. - ii) It is the responsibility of the Director, Assistant Director or designated alternate to double check the whole Centre to ensure that all children have been taken out.
-The staff in charge of each group will be responsible for taking the Children's' Information cards and First-Aid Kit. - iii) It is the responsibility of the Director, Assistant Director or designated alternate to inform Emergency Personnel of the fire or evacuation situation and to stay on site until the situation has been deemed safe or under control. - iii) The Director will notify Staff if and when it is safe to return.
-In the event that the Children cannot return to the Centre, the Parents of the children will be notified to pick up their Child.
+Staff responsible for children with special needs will assist the Children. - ii) It is the responsibility of the Director, Supervisor, or designated alternate to double check the whole Centre to ensure that all children have been taken out.
+The staff in charge of each group will be responsible for taking the Children's' Information cards and First-Aid Kit. - iii) It is the responsibility of the Director, Supervisor, or designated alternate to inform Emergency Personnel of the fire or evacuation situation and to stay on site until the situation has been deemed safe or under control. - iii) The Director will notify Staff when it is safe to return.
+If the Children cannot return to the Centre, the Parents of the children will be notified to pick up their Child.